 When you launch OBS you should see something like this (with a different look depending on your operating system):

-2. Screen Recording Quick Start Setup
+2. Screen Recording Quick Setup

 Before you can start recording you'll also need to add a source inside this scene.
-With the default Scene selected (it will be highlighted) click the + button at the bottom of the panel labeled Sources, then select Screen Capture on Linux or Display Capture on Mac and Windows.
+With the default Scene selected (it will be highlighted) click the + button at the bottom of the panel labelled Sources, then select Screen Capture on Linux or Display Capture on Mac and Windows.

 Click OK on the box that pops up.